codeart1st/idb-rbush/README.md

-RBush
+Indexed Database RBush
 =====

-RBush is a high-performance JavaScript library for 2D **spatial indexing** of points and rectangles.
+IDB-RBush is a high-performance JavaScript library for 2D **spatial indexing** of points and rectangles in an IndexedDB object store.
 It's based on an optimized **R-tree** data structure with **bulk insertion** support.

 *Spatial index* is a special data structure for points and rectangles